rhonddaau/github-slideshow/_posts/0000-01-02-rhonddaau.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-*The two most common elements in the universe are hydrogen and stupidity.* Harlan Ellison
+<i>The two most common elements in the universe are hydrogen and stupidity.</i> Harlan Ellison
 ---
 Use the left arrow to go back!